Micah-T/notes/Building an Academic Journal Website.md

 }
 ```

 The academic journal format also requires a page for each issue.
 I chose not to make a page for each volume because I wished to keep the site somewhat simpler.
 If a journal published many issues for each volume or each volume was thematically related, then having a page for each volume would be useful.
 The best way to generate a page for each issue is with the [pagination](https://www.11ty.dev/docs/pagination/) feature which Eleventy provides.
 However, each of these data files is its own separate file.
 They must be collected and added together into an array.
 Eleventy also allows for using [JavaScript as data files](https://www.11ty.dev/docs/data-js/), which allows making a script which collects all of these different data files into a single array.
 [The code is located here](https://github.com/westmarchjournal/website/blob/master/_data/fetchIssues.js).
 The pagination template looks like this.
-I have decided to leave code similar to normal website code when possible (hence, `post.variables`).
+I have decided to leave the template code similar to the code used in Eleventy examples when possible (hence, `post.variables`).
 ```liquid
 ---
 pagination: